yourcryptolife/BITG-Raspberry-Pi-Masternode/Setup Guide.md

 > NOTE: this also assumes that you ensure the Pi is protected by following the instructions in this guide.

-2. IN addition to masternode rewards, this setup allows you to earn staking rewards by leaving the Pi online 24/7, and keeping the wallet on the Pi open all the time - encrypted and locked, but open for staking.
+2. In addition to masternode rewards, this setup allows you to earn staking rewards by leaving the Pi online 24/7, and keeping the wallet on the Pi open all the time - encrypted and locked, but open for staking.

 This allows you to maximise the return of your masternode as you will earn both masternode rewards as well as staking rewards.

 > NOTE: If you find it helpful, donations are much appreciated :)

 > Bitcoin Green (BITG) **GXtS1QCPsMANpRDQa5xFwogfbxT42dy5uV**

 > Bitcoin (BTC) **1AxzU81tw8rBL9vRyGdhWL4s4C8BusffP7**

 **Before we get started, you will need the following items:**